This post may contain affiliate links. Please read my disclosure.

 Expert tips

-- Removing the air from the bag is an important step that should not be skipped to avoid bacteria entering the bag.
+- Removing the air from the sous vide bag is an important step to ensure the ribs are cooked evenly on all sides.

-- Since we’re cooking these ribs for up to 36 hours, you'll need to ensure the water level stays high enough and air stays out of the bag to prevent bacteria from forming.
+- Since we’re cooking these ribs for up to 36 hours, you'll need to ensure the water level stays high enough to prevent your sous vide machine from turning off mid-cook.

 - The longer you cook the ribs, the more tender they will get.